zatcham/ns-pCB/README.md

 ##### (number station - project Cherry Blossom 1)
 A Python-based OTP generator and encoder, which can output MP3s to serve as a number station

+It does not yet decode, however OTPs are produced as a PDF/CSV format

 ### Dependancies

 ##### Bundled with